Search AFA

 DAILY STAND EMAIL

-Tuesday, August 31, 2021 @ 01:15 PM To Get the Vaccine or Not — A Reasonable Approach Walker Wildmon Vice President of Operations MORE
+Tuesday, August 31, 2021 @ 01:15 PM To Get the Vaccine or Not — A Reasonable Approach Walker Wildmon Vice President MORE

 Now that multiple COVID-19 vaccines are available under Emergency Use Authorization, and at least one, Pfizer, has full authorization from the Food and Drug Administration (FDA), discussion is ramping up on whether individuals should get the shot or not.
 It may surprise some of my readers who listen to my daily radio show on American Family Radio, but I haven’t taken a hardline stance on the shot.